Most interesting landmarks of Panama

 - Santiago Secondary School – Veraguas.
 Very ornate school building in Moorish Revival style, constructed in the late 1930s.

-Described wonders of Panama
+Described landmarks of Panama

 Panama is somewhat less rich with exciting man made landmarks if compared with many other Latin American countries – but some of these monuments are very exciting.
 The nature of Panama in turn is impressive almost everywhere.